Analytical Techniques and Instrumentation in Chemistry

 Equipment and Techniques

-- Mass spectrometry: A technique that identifies and quantifies different atoms and molecules in a sample.
+- Mass Spectrometry (MS): A technique that identifies and quantifies different atoms and molecules in a sample based on their mass-to-charge ratio.
+Often coupled with other techniques like GC-MS or LC-MS.

 Types of Experiments